simbathesailor/envvarprep-loader/README.md

 Know Issues:

-- Syntax like below will not work as expected
+- Syntax like below will not work as expected.

 ```javascript
 const { env } = process;